 Show lenders your earnings: Being on a zero-hour contract doesn't mean you don’t earn good money.
 You may also have some savings in the bank.
 This is your opportunity to show lenders you’re a savvy saver and can afford to pay back the loan.

-Whatever contract you’re working on we’ve got a specialist broker who can help.
+Whatever contract you’re working on we'll work hard to find you a solution.
 Make an enquiry to speak to someone who understands your situation.

 We get how it feels when you’re refused a mortgage.
 We’ve been there.
 Haysto exists because the mortgage world is broken.
 If you don’t have a shiny credit rating, you’re self-employed with a complex income, or just don’t fit the mould, the odds are completely stacked against you.
 We just don’t think that’s fair.